augustiner-nyc/augustiner-nyc/README.md

 - 👋 Hi, I’m @augustiner-nyc
-- 👀 I’m interested in Machine Learning and Data Analytics
+- 👀 I’m interested in Machine Learning and Data Analytics - especially in Financial applications
 - 🌱 I’m currently learning how a Genetic Algorithm improves a Recurrent Reinforcement Learning model
-- 💞️ I’m looking to collaborate on Machine Learning applications in Finance
+- 💞️ I’m looking to collaborate on building quantitiative, autonomous trading systems
 - 📫 How to reach me: michael.maximilian.h@gmail.com

 <!---